GorgonzolaRex/wizardry-daphne-guide/docs/mechanics/traits-and-stats.md

     === "Hidden IVs"

         - Hidden IVs are complicated since they look like a Neutral IV at first glance.
 That is, there is no +1 to any of the Level 1 traits.
+        - The Drecom official tables (see next tab) can be used to confirm whether a unit has a Hidden IV or not in their default class.
-        - To check for a hidden IV go to the Training Room - Class Change.
-Select their second class and see if they have a +1 to the trait you are targeting.
-Use the [second class](https://wizardry.fasterthoughts.io/adventurers/adventurer-quicklist/#__tabbed_1_3) base traits or their character page as reference.
+        - To check for a Hidden IV:
+            - Go to the Training Room - Class Change.
+            - Select their second class and see if they have a +1 to the trait you are targeting.
+Note that this only works if their second class is at Level 1.
+            - Use the [second class](https://wizardry.fasterthoughts.io/adventurers/adventurer-quicklist/#__tabbed_1_3) base traits or their character page as reference.
         - They are most common with class and race combinations that result in low growth rates for a specific trait.
 For example, no Priest or Dwarf Fighter (sans Gerulf) will ever have a visible IV Speed trait.
         - Mechanically, the class modifier is depressing the trait growth rate to a point where it is falling under the threshold of the game's rounding formula (i.e., the visible +1 to the trait).